Vera Sychugova

-Vera Sychugova (born October 16, 1963), also known as Vera Zaytseva, was a professional sprinter from Russia.
+Vera Sychugova (born October 16, 1963), also known as Vera Zaytseva, is a retired professional sprinter from Russia.
 She won a silver medal in the 4 × 400 m at the 1993 World Championships in Athletics by virtue of running for her team in the preliminary rounds.
 Her personal best for 400 m was 51.64 seconds, set in Tallinn, Estonia on July 5, 1988.

 At the 1994 European Cup in Athletics, Sychugova ran the entire second leg of a 4 × 400 m relay in her lane rather than cutting in to the track to save distance as IAAF rules permit.
 As a result of this mistake, her Russian team lost their lead to Britain and ultimately finished third.